elastic/cloud-on-k8s/hack/deployer/README.md

 You can adjust many parameters that clusters are deployed with.
 Exhaustive list is defined in [settings.go](runner/settings.go).

-Running `make switch-*` will generate `config/deployer-config-*.yml` file for the respective provider using environment variables specific to that providers configuration needs.
+Running `make switch-*` (eg. `make-switch-gke`) changes the current context.
+Running `make create-default-config` generates `config/deployer-config-*.yml` file for the respective provider using environment variables specific to that providers configuration needs.
 After the file is generated, you can make edit it to suit your needs and run `make bootstrap-cloud` to deploy.
 Currently chosen provider is stored in `config/provider` file.

 You can run deployer directly (not via Makefile in repo root).
 For details run: